 This meringue dessert should be refrigerated.

-We also suggest that the topping be added right before serving and not to the top of the uncut meringue-cream layer.
+I also suggest that the topping be added right before serving and not to the top of the uncut meringue-cream layer.

 When the meringue comes out of the oven you may see a few cracks, but it will still tender in the center.

 The creamy layer and beautiful topping will cover them up so it doesn’t matter if there are a couple of cracks.
 They’ll be covered in yumminess!

 Yes!
 Meringue can be baked two or three days in advance and stored at room temperature in an airtight container.

 Add the cream layer at least 3 hours before you need it so it has a chance to meld together and then store it in the refrigerator.